Pickering Beck: Industrial history

-The builders of the Whitby and Pickering Railway, used the narrow valley at Newtondale that the beck inhabits to run their railway through.
+The builders of the Whitby and Pickering Railway used the narrow valley at Newtondale as a route for their railway.
 At Fen Bog, they had to float the railway on timber and sheep fleeces.
 Between the source of the Beck and Pickering, the beck flows under the railway six times and the railway shadows the beck all the way into Pickering.

 The beck was used to power several watermills in the town of Pickering, of which three are still standing; High Mill, Vivers Mill and Low Mill.
 The weir attached to Low Mill has a 2 m drop which is still a barrier to fish migration.
 Low Mill is now a private residence and has a Grade II listing attached to the building.
 High Mill was adjacent to the first railway station in Pickering and like Low Mill is now a private residence.
 The Bone Mill was adjacent to the right hand side of the beck by Southgate.
 It was demolished and a coal depot was used on the land, which became derelict.
 A supermarket now occupies the site.

 Vivers Mill has also been converted into a dwelling and remains Grade II listed.
 All mills, apart from the Bone Mill, were for corn milling.

 A trout farm was established beside the beck in 1971 as the cold, clean water was ideal for raising trout.
 The business built a lake between the two divided sections of the beck just north of Pickering railway station.
 Due to the owners retirement and a downturn in business, the lake will be tarmaced over to provide a 158 car park as an overflow for the railway business by the end of 2017.